 Mississippi officials warn against using anti-parasite drug to treat COVID amid uptick in calls to poison control

 The Mississippi State Department of Health issued an alert Friday warning against using an anti-parasite drug to treat or prevent COVID-19.
-The alert came as the state health department reported at least 70% of recent calls to the poison control center have been related to ingesting ivermectin – a drug commonly used for livestock.
+The alert came as calls to the state poison control center have increased, with at least 70% being related to ingesting ivermectin – a drug commonly used for livestock.

 "I certainly would strongly recommend people not take any medicine from a feed store or a veterinary source," Mississippi Health Officer Dr. Thomas Dobbs said Wednesday at a COVID-19 briefing.
 "It can be dangerous."